We’re passionately supporting Clean Air Day 2021

 “The effect of air pollution on children starts early.
 In fact, exposure of pregnant mothers to toxic vehicle fumes may result in impaired lung growth in unborn babies, in addition to increasing the risk of premature birth.
 Toxic fumes also affect the growing lungs and may result in irreversible lung damage.

 “Vehicular pollution also increases the risk of children developing asthma and allergic diseases.
-Moreover, in children with asthma, exposure to traffic pollution can trigger an 2asthma attack which can be life-threatening.
+Moreover, in children with asthma, exposure to traffic pollution can trigger an asthma attack which can be life-threatening.

-High pollution levels are often seen in deprived inner-city areas and contributes to increasing 2health and life inequalities.
+High pollution levels are often seen in deprived inner-city areas and contribute to increasing health and life inequalities.

-At BWC we welcome the Birmingham clean air zone initiative and with the support of everyone, we hope this will result in reduction in the detrimental effect of traffic pollution on children’s health.
+At BWC we welcome the Birmingham Clean Air Zone initiative and with the support of everyone, we hope this will result in a reduction in the detrimental effect of traffic pollution on children’s health.
 We are excited that our children will.”

-You can read more information about the city’s new Clean Air Zone on our website: https://bwc.nhs.uk/clean-air-zone
+Read more about the city's new Clean Air Zone